Old fossil fuels reservoirs release Methane

 The good and bad of methane

-To find these type of lakes, which because of these methane seeps do not freeze completely, she asked for the collaboration of the local people.
+To find these types of lakes, which because of this methane seeps do not freeze completely, she asked for the collaboration of the local people.
 A pilot contacted her with information that in the Noatak region, not far above the Arctic Circle, such a strange lake had been sighted.

 A reservoir thousand of years old